Contact Us Today

 Outside, a front porch completes the rustic look and adds to the cabin’s traditional appeal.
 Whether you’re looking for a classic cabin for hunting or fishing trips or want to live in an affordable home you can truly call your own: The Sportsman is the best prebuilt log cabin for you.Learn More

-While small and quaint log cabins have their place, sometimes, you need a bit more space.
+While cozy small cabins have their place, sometimes, you need a bit more space.
 Enter the Legacy Log Cabin.
 It’s one of our bigger models, with two to four bedrooms available.

 The Legacy has an A-frame roof with steeply sloping sides.
 Inside is a vaulted ceiling, located above the living space.
 The high ceiling creates the feel of a relaxing ski lodge.
 It also allows for large windows, which let in plenty of light, making the Legacy the ideal cabin for a vacation home.